 Chemistry is taught almost exclusively in specialist laboratories, a practice which allows continued emphasis on the practical nature of the subject through teacher demonstrations and, predominantly, through the medium of class practical work.
-The department is housed in a suite of three purpose built laboratories and one lecture style laboratory.
-The department offers many workshops, challenges and Olympiads.
+The Department offers many workshops, challenges and Olympiads.

 We follow the AQA Chemistry specification which is one of a suite of three science specifications used by the Science Department at Mill Hill.
 The course develops an increasingly sophisticated theoretical understanding of the subject while continuing to emphasise the practical basis of the subject and its vital contribution to contemporary society.